plaintoothpaste/advent_of_code_2023/readme.md

    -  instructions.md: optional, recommended to add the answers once obtained to here, however this is optional
    -  example.txt: an example input text file.
    -  input.txt: the full text file

+## 2025/2024

+No strict structure other then each day in a sub-directory.